“Consecration”

 Levels for Stage 9:

 Extensive knowledge into most subjects within Christian faith and life.
-Also quite knowledgeable about the universal human condition and how God works in both Christian and trans-Christian ways.
+Also quite knowledgeable about the universal human condition and how God works in both sacred and secular environments.

 Baseline: Aware of the limitations within Christian thought.
 Actively searching for comprehensive understandings of the divine.